 I know, I hear you: who’d have thought we’d ever see “contentment” in a piece about weight management.
-But, in a world of confusing mixed messages, it is possible to find your happy weight.
+But, in a world of confusing mixed messages, it is possible to find your happy place.

 We live in interesting times.
 Much of what we thought we knew has changed, particularly in the health and weight management arena.
 In recent years, as we understand more about the impact of “dieting” on health, many nutrition professionals have moved away from restrictive calorie-counting towards a more “weight neutral” perspective.
 This shift started with the creation of the Health At Every Size (HAES) movement with compassionate body acceptance at its heart.

-I embraced the philosophy so fully, I stopped writing ‘weight management diets’ for my clients, preferring to guide them towards a non-diet strategy that incorporated food freedom, eating for health, and nutritional nurturing.
+I embraced the philosophy so fully, I stopped writing ‘weight loss diets’ for my clients, preferring to guide them towards a non-diet strategy that incorporated food freedom, eating for health, and nutritional nurturing.
 Rather than removing foods from an eating plan, I focused on introducing more.

 More nutrient-dense foods.

 The idea was that, by adding more good stuff, the less-good stuff might be dislodged.
 And generally, that approach worked.

 I trained in the anti-diet Intuitive Eating (IE) approach that encourages a connection with our body’s physical sensations, eating when hungry and stopping when full (yes, even if there’s food left on your plate), irrespective of the time of day or what else you’ve eaten, or what your family, friends or colleagues are eating.